-It didn’t take long to realize that we spent more time answering questions than selling plants.
-Questions like: “How do I grow my own food.
+It didn’t take long to realize that we spent more time answering questions like: “How do I grow my own food?
 Where do carrot seeds come from?” and “How can I raise heritage breed chickens or build a raised bed?”
 Not only were the children asking questions, but their parents as well.

-It was almost as if an entire generation had walked away from “The Basics”.
-And now with food security issues, the impact of centralization of major food distribution centres and environmental concerns, we feel it’s time to get “Down to Earth”.
-If nothing else, at least enough to grow a good tasting tomato in our own back yard.
+It was almost as if an entire generation had walked away from the basics.
+And now with food security issues, the impact of centralization of major food distribution centres and environmental concerns, we feel it’s time to get Back to the Basics.

 Our Down to Earth Workshops

-So before you know it, all 4 generations of farm girls were working together from the antique kitchen table of our 90 year old farmhouse, to put together a magazine for northern Canada.
-As aggregators, we collect stories, research current information as well as run our own farm research trials.
+So before you know it, all 4 generations of farm girls were working together from the antique kitchen table of our 90 year old farmhouse, to put together a regional publication for northern Canada.
+As aggregators, we collect stories, research current information as well as run our own farm applied research trials.
 To date we have ran trials on over 100 Heritage Seed Varieties that are hardy to northern Canada.
-And why do we need to do these trials . . .

-We prefer to work with heirloom, non GMO seeds to help teach children and others the importance of preserving our heritage.
+We prefer to work with heirloom, non~GMO seeds to help teach growers the importance of preserving our heritage.

 Small Garden Trial Plot at Heritage Farm Nursery